longhorn/website/content/docs/1.7.0/advanced-resources/os-distro-specific/talos-linux-support.md

 You need provide additional data path mounts to be accessible to the Kubernetes Kubelet container.

-These mount is necessary to provide access to the host directories and attaching volumes required by the Longhorn components.
+These mounts are necessary to provide access to the host directories, and attach volumes required by Longhorn components.

 ```yaml
 machine: